ruizlenato/twittergram/README.rst

 TwittergramRobot
 ================

-Twittergram is a bot for telegram with some Twitter related functions Can be found as `@Twittergram <https://t.me/twittergram>`__ on Telegram.
+| Twittergram is a bot for telegram with some Twitter related functions
+| Can be found as `@TwitterGramRobot <https://t.me/TwitterGramRobot>`__ on Telegram.

 Setup - How to host locally
 ---------------------------